Sgt. Elmer Nelson Smith

 the Japanese on April 9.
 1942, Elmer became a

-He was held at Camp O'Donnell and moved
+Prisoner of War and was held at Camp O'Donnell

-to Cabanatuan Prison Camp until September 1943.
-While
+and moved to Cabanatuan Prison Camp when it

 there, he did clerical work in the camp’s